microsoft/vscode-jupyter/.github/test_plan.md

     1. Right click on each of the following variables and select the 'View Variable in Data Viewer' option from the context menu: myNparray, myDataFrame, mySeries, myList, myString, myTensor.
 Verify that the data viewer opens and displays them
     1. Expand the tree view for the variable `x`.
 Right click on its instance member `b` and select 'View Variable in Data Viewer' from the context menu.
 Verify that this opens `x.b` and not `b` in the data viewer.
 -   [ ] Run by line
-    1. Opt into the custom editor experiment (not yet supported in native notebooks)
     1. Open a new blank Jupyter notebook.
     1. Add the following code to a cell:
         ```python